bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 <!-- b-form-spinbotton-disabled-readonly.vue -->
 ```

-Disabled spinbuttons will not be submited during native browser form submission, while a readonly
+Disabled spinbuttons will not be submitted during native browser form submission, while a readonly
 spinbutton will be submitted (as long as a name has been set via the `name` prop).

 ## Validation states